yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

     As a result, you can use the same storage object for multiple accounts at the same time.
     :::

-5. Use the [`timesrc` package](https://github.com/iotaledger/iota.go/tree/master/account/timesrc) to create an object that will calculate CDA timeouts and API request timeouts.
+5. Use the [`timesrc` package](https://github.com/iotaledger/iota.go/tree/master/account/timesrc) to create an object that returns an accurate time.
 In this example, the time source is a Google NTP (network time protocol) server.
-For better performance, we recommend setting up your own NTP server.

      ```go
     // create an accurate time source (in this case Google's NTP server).